cktlco/crew-chief-autovoicepack/README.md

 From there, run the `generate_voice_pack.py` script to start generating audio files for your new voice pack.

 ```
-> python3 generate_voice_pack.py --your_name '' --voice_name 'Luis'
+> python3 generate_voice_pack.py --your_name 'Champ' --voice_name 'Luis'
 ```

-You will need to provide at least the `--voice_name` parameter, but feel to investigate the other parameters with `python3 generate_voice_pack.py --help` or see an explanation elsewhere on this page.
+You will need to provide at least the `--voice_name` parameter, but feel to investigate the other options with `python3 generate_voice_pack.py --help` or see an explanation elsewhere on this page.

+The `voice_name` you provide will be used to load the baseline audio recordings from the voice you are cloning (from the `baseline\<voice_name>` folder), and will save the generated audio files in the `output` folder you mounted into the container.
+You populated the `baseline` folder in a previous step.

 Note the requirement to include `--cpu_only` on the command line **when not running with an nvidia GPU**.

-Logs will start to flow, showing the progress of the audio file generation.
+Within a few minutes, logs will start to flow showing the progress of the audio file generation.
 You can monitor the progress and any errors that occur, and stop the container at any time by pressing Ctrl+C in the terminal or with `docker stop crew-chief-autovoicepack` from another terminal window.

 Optional: To run multiple of containers at once to greatly speed up the process, see the instructions elsewhere on this page.

-Eventually, the script will create all ~10K audio files with the messages `All entries in phrase_inventory.csv have been generated.` and `All radio check audio clips have been generated.`.
+Eventually, the script will complete generation of all ~30K+ audio files with the messages `All entries in phrase_inventory.csv have been generated.` and `All radio check audio clips have been generated.`.

-Once complete, you will now have a full voice pack in the `output` folder you mounted to your local machine.
-You can now add this voice pack to your CrewChief installation and enjoy a break from Jim!
+You will now have a full voice pack in the `output` folder you mounted from your local machine.
+Add this voice pack to your CrewChief installation and enjoy a break from Jim!

 ## Common Task: Add your new voice pack to CrewChief